survivejs/webpack-book/manuscript/03_introduction.md

 You'll also see `code` within sentences and occasionally important terms have been **highlighted**.
 You can find the definition of these terms at the _Glossary_.

+T> **Trailing commas** are used in the book examples on purpose as it gives cleaner diffs for the code examples.

 ## How is the book versioned

 The book uses a versioning scheme, and release notes for each new version are maintained at [the book blog](https://survivejs.com/blog/).
 You can also use GitHub _compare_ tool for this purpose.
 Example: